sajad-mhr/export-workspace-postman/README.md

 - 🔐 Loads Postman API key from `.env`
 - 📦 Exports **all collections** from **every workspace**
+- 🌍 Exports **all environments** used in your Postman team
-- 🗂 Creates a `.zip` file per workspace with its collections inside
+- 🗂 Creates a `.zip` file per workspace (plus one for environments)
+- 📁 All output saved inside an `/exports` folder
 - 💾 Clean and safe filenames (Windows/macOS/Linux-friendly)
 - ✅ Simple setup with `npm start`